 test using a strict series of criteria, all of which are weighted equally for their overall score.

-- Construction: how the product is put together and the longevity of construction.
+- Quality: how the product is put together and the longevity of construction

 - Appearance: how the product looks.